 Harvesting & Yield In Banana Cultivation

-The dwarf cultivars of banana are ready for harvest within 11 to 14 months after planting.
+The dwarf cultivars of bananas are ready for harvest within 11 to 14 months after planting.
 While tall cultivars take about 14 to 18 months to mature.
-Therefore, the average yield of banana is 40 to 50 t/ha.
-You can extend the shelf life of banana fruits and their quality by 3 days or more with the use of ethylene absorbent like vermiculite blocks.
+Therefore, the average yield of bananas is 40 to 50 t/ha.
+You can extend the shelf life of banana fruits and their quality by 3 days or more with the use of ethylene absorbents like vermiculite blocks.

-After harvesting, you can store banana at a relative humidity of 85 to 95% for about three weeks.
+After harvesting, you can store bananas at a relative humidity of 85 to 95% for about three weeks.
 At low temperatures, the banana fruits become black.
-Furthermore, you can prolong the storage life by keeping fruits in relatively high concentration of CO2 and low concentration of O2.
+Furthermore, you can prolong the storage life by keeping fruits in a relatively high concentration of CO2 and a low concentration of O2.